strimzi/strimzi.github.io/_posts/2020-10-02-producer-tuning.md

 compression.type=gzip
 ```

-This configuration specifies the bootstrap address for connection to the Kafka cluster, and the serializers that transform the key and value of a message.
+This configuration specifies the bootstrap address for connection to the Kafka cluster, and the serializers that transform the key and value of a message from from a String to its corresponding raw byte data representation.

 Optionally, it's good practice to add a unique client ID, which is used to identify the source of requests in logs and metrics.